CBM Book & Production Partner Broadcast Drama Project

 Detailed reading of the diary illustrated a trail of former head teaching staff who came and went in great numbers.
 The origin of this was most young male teachers having been sent to fight in France during 1914, causing an acute shortage of qualified teaching staff.

 Within the school’s enclosed environs was built a small chapel.
 Both chapel and school are today redeveloped to beautiful exclusive homes.

-The chapel is stunning, with its stained glass windows remaining intact.
-At 12 years old Annie would help play the chapel’s organ and this visit prompted a flood of memories.
+The chapel is stunning, still with its stained glass windows remaining intact.
+At 12 years old Annie would help to play the chapel’s organ, and this visit prompted a flood of memories.